Indian Union Muslim League files plea in SC seeking stay on CAA implementation

-On Tuesday (12th March), the Indian Union Muslim League (IUML) filed a petition with the Supreme Court, a day after the Centre notified the implementation of the Citizenship Amendment Act (CAA) rules.
-The party has sought a halt to the law’s implementation, calling it “unconstitutional” and “discriminatory” against the Muslim population.
+On Tuesday (12th March), the Indian Union Muslim League (IUML), an offshoot of Mohammed Ali Jinnah’s Muslim League, a political organisation responsible for the partition of India on the religious line, filed a petition with the Supreme Court, a day after the Centre notified the implementation of the Citizenship Amendment Act (CAA) rules.
+The party has sought a halt to the law’s implementation, calling it “unconstitutional” and “discriminatory” against the Muslim population, and argued that the Bill offers an “unfair advantage” to the religious minorities in the neighbouring Islamic nations.

 #Breaking Indian Union Muslim League files plea before Supreme Court to STAY the new CAA Rules 2024#CAA #SupremeCourt pic.twitter.com/87ytxGedMj— Bar & Bench (@barandbench) March 12, 2024